FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Methodology

 \subsection{Model Architecture}

-Our proposed intra-field level crop yield regression model (CYPRESS), is designed as an encoder-decoder architecture suitable for dense prediction tasks where a high-resolution output map must be generated from a high-dimensional input.
+Given the multi-temporal nature of the HLS dataset described above, we selected a model architecture specifically capable of handling sequential geospatial features.
+Our proposed intra-field level crop yield regression model (FARM), is designed as an encoder-decoder architecture suitable for dense prediction tasks where a high-resolution output map must be generated from a high-dimensional input.
 Our model uses the feature extraction capabilities of a pre-trained Prithvi ViT as its encoder, complemented by a decoder and a specialized regression head.
-The overall architecture of the CYPRESS model is illustrated in Figure \ref{fig:fig_3}.
+The overall architecture of the FARM model is illustrated in Figure \ref{fig:fig_3}.
 This architecture is designed to transform multi-temporal satellite imagery into a dense yield map, directly learning the relationships between spectral-temporal patterns from the data.
 In the following, the details of each main module are described.